-Sadri is an Eastern Indo-Aryan language spoken in the northeast of India by about 12 million people, by about 1,225 people in Nepal, and by some people in Bangladesh.
+Sadri is a Bihari language spoken in the northeast of India by about 12 million people, by about 1,225 people in Nepal, and by some people in Bangladesh.
 In India it is spoken mainly in the Gaya district of Bihar state, in the Jashpur, Surguja, Balrampur districts of Chhattisgarh state, in the Chatra, Palamu, Latehar, Hazaribagh, Lohardaga, Gumla, Ranchi, Simdega, Khunti and West Singhbhum districts of Jharkhand state, and in the Sundergarh district of Odisha state.
 There are also some Sadri speakers in West Bengal and Assam state.
 In Nepal Sadri is spoken in the Jhapa district of Mechi zone in the southwest of the country.

 Sadri is also known as Nagpuri (नागपुरी / নাগপুরী), Sadana, Sadani, Sadrik, Sadna, Siddri, Santri, Sradri, Sadan, Sadhari, Nagpuri, Nagpuria, Dikku kaji, Chota Nagpuri, Ganwari, Gawari, Jharkhandi or Gauuari.
 Speakers of Sadri call themselves Sadan/Sadri, Nagpuria or Gawari.